 Banning airlines might take the heat off politicians, but it is a weak response to a gigantic challenge and is unlikely to achieve much

-Politics and safety are rarely comfortable bedfellows, and the imminent creation of so-called airline blacklists in Europe is about to demonstrate the point.
+Politics and safety are rarely comfortable bedfellows, and the imminent creation of so-called airline blacklists in

 Quite what this is all supposed to achieve is not yet clear, and history suggests blacklists are a lazy response to a gigantic challenge.